vengaer/cldm/README.md

 ```

-## Using cmock
+## Using cldm

-Building cmock requires some configuration.
+Building cldm requires some configuration.
 Specifically, the signatures of the mocks to be generated need to be known.
 Once these have been specified, the build system handles the rest.
 The procedure can be summarized as follows:

 1. Define functions to be mocked
-2. Build cmock via make
+2. Build cldm via make
 3. Preload the generated shared library
-4. Include the `cmock.h` header
+4. Include the `cldm.h` header

 The entire procedure is described in detail below.

 #### Defining the Mocks

-In order for cmock to know the signatures of the functions to mock, these must be specified by the user.
-To do this, create a file called `mockups.h` in the `cmock` directory and use the `MOCK_FUNCTION` and `MOCK_FUNCTION_VOID` macro families.
+In order for cldm to know the signatures of the functions to mock, these must be specified by the user.
+To do this, create a file called `mockups.h` in the `cldm` directory and use the `MOCK_FUNCTION` and `MOCK_FUNCTION_VOID` macro families.

 The "signature" of the `MOCK_FUNCTION` macro is as follows:
 ```c